blockmason/ecommerce-workshop/Tutorial_2/tutorial_2.md

 # Create and Deploy Smart Contracts
-Goal: Creating a 'purchasing' and custom token smart contracts and deploy them to the blockchain.
+Goal: Create a 'purchasing' and 'custom token' smart contracts and deploy them to the blockchain.

 ### Create a Smart Contract
 Smart contracts are essentially lines of code which control the execution of a transaction between blockchain accounts based on events.
 Smart contracts are regarded as self-executing and intended to avoid the need of intermediaries or 3rd parties.

-We will use the Solidity (https://solidity.readthedocs.io/en/latest/) programming language throughout these tutorials to program Ethereum-blockchain compatible smart contracts.
+We will use the Solidity (https://solidity.readthedocs.io/en/latest/) programming language throughout these tutorials to program Ethereum-blockchain compatible smart contracts. **Please refer to this documentation if any Solidity syntax used below is unfamiliar.**

 Solidity has influences from C++, Python and JavaScript and you will see some of the similar syntax used in the following examples.

 #### A 'Purchasing' Smart Contract
-In this series, we are going to build a simple blockchain-powered ecommerce marketplace, where buyers are limited to only purchase 1 of any item.
+In this series, we are going to build a simple **blockchain-powered ecommerce marketplace**, where buyers are limited to only purchase 1 of any item.

-We will start with creating a basic `Purchasing` smart contract to record products, total quantity, and buyers on the blockchain.
+We will start with creating a basic `Purchasing` smart contract to record products, quantity, and buyers on the blockchain.

-> We start with the contract template file `contracts/Purchasing-template.sol`.
+> Open up the contract template file `contracts/Purchasing-template.sol`.
 ```
 pragma solidity ^0.5.8;